simplytesthere/docusaurus-base/docs/Account Access and ID Cards/MFA at Agnes FAQ.md

 If you recently upgraded/replaced your phone or had to change phone numbers, MFA will be unavailable on that device until it is added to your account.
 To add the new device to your account, you will need to do *one* of the following:

-- *Use the old device* to sign into this link and click the **Add sign-in method** button to add your new device: https://aka.ms/mfasetup
+- Use the old device to sign into this link and click the **Add sign-in method** button to add your new device: https://aka.ms/mfasetup
-- *Contact the ASC Help Desk for an MFA Reset*.
+- [Contact the ASC Help Desk](https://asc-testsite2.netlify.app/docs/contact-info-hours) for an MFA Reset.
 Once the MFA Reset is complete, you will be prompted to re-do the MFA setup process the next time you access your account, allowing you to connect your new device.